-- In a new window, sign in to the Azure portal.
+In a new browser window, sign in to the Azure portal.

 Update your connection string

-If you want to test the code against a live Azure Cosmos DB Account, go to the Azure portal to create an account and get your connection string information.
+To test the code against the live Azure Cosmos DB account, get your connection string information.
 Then copy it into the app.

-In the Azure portal, in your Azure Cosmos DB account, in the left navigation click Connection String, and then click Read-write Keys.
-You'll use the copy buttons on the right side of the screen to copy the Username, Password, and Host into the Dal.cs file in the next step.
+In your Azure Cosmos DB account in the Azure portal, in the left navigation select Connection String, and then select Read-write Keys.
+You'll use the copy buttons on the right side of the screen to copy the username, connection string, and password.

 Open the app.py file in the root directory.